KaleksAn/Objective-C/README.md

 # Objective-C
-Homework's for lesson's Objective - C from Alex Skutarenko.
+Homeworks for lessons Objective - C from Alex Skutarenko.
-Author Kan A.
+Author projects Kan A.